mgimp/ECEGR-3210_Embedded-Systems/ReadMe.txt

     If the calculated velocity is much different from the input velocity then a new input velocity is delivered.
     Rinse and repeat until all movements have been completed.

+    I'll need to initialize TA2 and use the available functions already connected to interrupt priorities for the encoder pulse detection.